Brand development that increases sales velocity, guaranteed.

 These promotions can incentivize consumers to purchase more items, increasing the average transaction value and driving higher sales volume.

-Retailers must balance pricing and promotion strategies to achieve their desired sales and profitability targets.
+Retailers must strike a balance between pricing and promotional strategies to achieve their desired sales and profitability targets.

 Also read: FMCG pricing strategy.